cytoscape/py4cytoscape/docker/README.md

 ## Development and Testing

-Start Cytoscape on you host computer.
-You can also try to use Cytoscape from inside the container but be aware it is a less stable environment.
+Start Cytoscape on your host computer.
+You can also try to use Cytoscape from inside the container as shown above but be aware it is a less stable environment.

 For testing py4cytoscape open a new terminal and get your host IP address, MAC example:
 ```